mannynotfound/sjw.js/README.md

 * create `triggers` api for social rulesets
 * pretty up the console output some more
 * ~~allow more output customization~~
-* incorporate NLP where makes sense
+* incorporate NLP where make sense